Hybrid Studios

-Hybrid Studios is a Southern California production facility that features an analog and digital recording studio alongside a sound stage.
+Hybrid Studios is an American Southern California-based production facility that features an analog and digital recording studio alongside a sound stage.
 It is located at Shannon St, Santa Ana, California, in the center of Orange County, California.
 Hybrid Studios opened in late 2013.
 Founded by studio pro William Klein and video director Patrick Akhamlich.

 Hybrid Studios won the 2014 AIA/OC Commercial Interiors Award.

 Recording studios

 Hybrid's recording studios were designed by Hanson Hsu from Delta H Design.
 A "Mix Class of 2014" winning control room features a Solid State Logic 4064G+ analog console.

 Sound stage

-Hybrid Studios serve as the shooting location for Blizzard's 'Beyond The Nexus', a talk show centered around the popular game 'Heroes of the Storm' and especially its highly competitive professional circuit.
+Hybrid Studios serve as the shooting location for Blizzard's 'Beyond The Nexus', a talk show centered around the popular game Heroes of the Storm and especially its highly competitive professional circuit.